-There has been an ongoing confusion, intentionally promulgated to mislead, about what to call the clinical methodology of administering and discussing the Outcome Rating Scale (ORS) and the Session Rating Scale (SRS) and identifying clients who are not benefiting to enable new, collaboratively decided directions in therapy.
+There has been an ongoing confusion about what to call the clinical methodology of administering and discussing the Outcome Rating Scale (ORS) and the Session Rating Scale (SRS) and identifying clients who are not benefiting to enable new, collaboratively decided directions in therapy.
 That clinical methodology is the Partners for Change Outcome Management System That is the only name for the methodology that has scientific credibility including 5 (soon will be 6 and number 7 underway next month) randomized clinical trials (RCT) that compare the use of PCOMS versus treatment as usual.
 This is the name of the SAMHSA designated evidence based practice.
 And all the RCTs were conducted by those affiliated with the Heart and Soul of Change Project.
 Calling this documented, scientifically verified clinical methodology by other names are simply attempts, successful attempts by the way, to “brand” competing products and gain “market share” by individuals who have neither developed the clinical process nor conducted the randomized clinical trials.

 A little history.
 I termed a way of thinking about therapy that intentionally privileged the consumer’s perspective and deliberately attempted to maximize common factor effects, “client directed” way back in 1992 in a book called Changing the Rules (Duncan, Solovey, & Rusk, 1992) and in an article that appeared in the journal, Psychotherapy (Duncan & Moynihan, 1994).
 That became “client directed outcome informed” (CDOI) with the publication of The Heroic Client (Duncan & Miller, 2000) when we were experimenting with the use of the Outcome Questionnaire 45.
 Thereafter (see Duncan & Reese, 2015), the ORS and SRS were co-developed and I developed the clinical process of using the ORS and SRS from my own practice and supervision of graduate students, first articulated in The Heroic Clients, Heroic Agencies book (Duncan & Sparks, 2002) and then re-articulated in the revised The Heroic Client (Duncan, Miller, & Sparks, 2004).
 PCOMS was actually first termed in Heroic Clients, Heroic Agencies.
 The subtitle of that book was: Partners for Change, hence, the Partners for Change Outcome Management System.
 But that name didn’t really take off and CDOI was the name most folks recognized from that point on.